open-cluster-management-io/enhancements/enhancements/sig-architecture/32-extensiblescheduling/32-extensiblescheduling.md

 	Scores []AddOnPlacementScoreItem `json:"scores,omitempty"`

 	// ValidUntil defines the valid time of the scores.
-	// After this time, the scores are considered to be invalid by placement. nil means never expire.
+	// After this time, the scores (including value and quantity) are considered to be invalid by placement.
+	// nil means never expire.
 	// The controller owning this resource should keep the scores up-to-date.
 	// +kubebuilder:validation:Type=string
 	// +kubebuilder:validation:Format=date-time